 Free of her covers, and dressed in her green tee-shirt and shorts, Ginny curled up into a little ball and hid her face.

 "Fine, don't come then!"
-Ronnie sighed in exasperation - but then a thought struck her, and she had to suppress a smile.
-"I have to hand it to you, Ginny; I bet not many people can prove Professor Dumbledore wrong like you!"
+Ronnie sighed in exasperation — but then a thought struck her, and she had to suppress a smile.
+"Y'know, Ginny, I'm impressed!
+Bet there aren't many people who can prove Professor Dumbledore wrong like you!"

-Ginny uncovered her face and peeked up at her, confusion in her brown eyes.
-"What?"
+Ginny uncovered her face and peeked up, confusion in her brown eyes.
+"Professor Dumbledore?
+What's he got to do with anything?"

 "Well," said Ronnie, "after we'd faced You-Know-Who last Christmas, and Harry saved my life and all that, Dumbledore told me that love was the most powerful thing in the world.
 But you're living proof that love just makes you squeak and hide away when the guy you love needs your help."